VR Funding!

 KBC Days

-Even though it was not in real live, presenting in a studio for the Chemical Biology Center days (“KBC days”) almost gave the feeling of a real conference again.
+in a studio for the Chemical Biology Center days (“KBC days”) almost gave the feeling of a real conference again.

 The KBC days at UmU are an annual interdisciplinary conference with the aim to foster collaborations between the different departments and research centres at Umeå University as well as from the Forestry Faculty from SLU.

-This year, we are extremely proud that our PhD student Sandra won the competition about the best video research pitch presentations!
+best video research pitch presentations!
 In the “Science Communication: Video Research Pitch” course, PhD students and junior Postdocs learned about presentation skills and how to become more effective in science communication.
 Sandra successfully used this training when presenting about Microbes, Mucus and Burgers and won the competition.

 Big congratulations Sandra!!